OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-09.md

 ## Mark 9:45

-And if your foot causes you to sin, cut it off;
-it is better for you to enter life lame, than having two feet, to be thrown into hell,
+And if your foot causes you to stumble, cut it off.
+It is better for you to enter life crippled than to have two feet and be thrown into hell.

 ## Mark 9:46